Nammoora Mandara Hoove: Plot

-Manoj (Shiva Rajkumar) is a film director, whose father is a singer and Music composer.
+Manoj (Shiva Rajkumar) is a film director, whose father is a singer and music composer.
 He tells his producer (Avinash) that he plans to visit different locations for his forthcoming film.
-He decides to go to Karwar, which is 322 miles north west of Bangalore, in the Uttara Kannada district of Karnataka.
-He then plans to stay with Praveen (Ramesh), a close friend, who lives in Yellapur, also in Uttara in order to see the location, and to shoot the location on video.
+He decides to go to Karwar, which is 322 miles northwest of Bangalore, in the Uttara Kannada district of Karnataka.
+He then plans to stay with Praveen (Ramesh), a close friend, who lives in nearby Yellapur, in order to see the location, and to shoot the location on video.
 Praveen says that Pramod Hegde is the best person to guide him.

 Next day, Manoj goes for a walk by the beautiful Satoddi Waterfalls, where he hears a girl with a beautiful voice.
 He films her, but when she sees him, she runs off.
-Then he meets a young lad, Deepu (Master Vinayak Joshi), to whom he shows the girl he has filmed in his video camera, and asks who she is.
+Then he meets a young lad, Deepu (Master Vinayak Joshi), to whom he shows the girl he has filmed in his video camera and asks him who she is.
 He tells her that she is his sister, Suma (Prema).
 Manoj is intrigued by the girl, and the sound of her voice.
 He gradually falls in love with her.
 He meets Shivram Dixit, her singing teacher, and Praveen's friend, Pramod who is to be his guide.
-Then Praveen introduces him to Suma ? they look at each other, with love in their eyes.
+Then Praveen introduces him to Suma, and they look at each other, with love in their eyes.